 It’s unfortunate, but sooner or later, it’s bound to happen.
 Every company experiences “brain drain” when a key subject matter expert leaves the company.

 Often when an employee hands in notice, a mad rush follows in the hopes of hiring and training a replacement before the expert’s last day at the office.
-Unfortunately, there typically never enough time for the incoming recruit to learn what he or she needs to know from the departing employee.
+Unfortunately, there is typically never enough time for the incoming recruit to learn what he or she needs to know from the departing employee.

 Managers are in a tough spot – a hasty hiring decision can lead to choosing the wrong person for the job.
 On the other hand, delaying the replacement hire could result in precious knowledge walking out the door with the departing employee.